eichelb4rt/disintegrating_dinosaurs/README.md

 # Disintegrating Dinosaurs, but fast

 This is an application based on [Same Stats, Different Graphs](https://www.autodesk.com/research/publications/same-stats-different-graphs), where we speed up the process of transforming the graphs and add some functionality to transform graphs into the form of 16x16 images.
 Our implementation of the algorithm in C++ is much faster than the original algorithm in Python: 100000 iterations can take 3+ minutes in the original implementation.
 Our implementation does it in 0.08 seconds.
+A detailed list of our optimizations can be found in [Disintegrating Dinosaurs, but fast](paper.pdf).

 ![animation](animations/dick.gif)